School Closures & Delays

 If we need to delay or close schools, we'll communicate in multiple ways:

-- Websites: A message on the district website and all school websites.
+• Websites: A message on the school district website and all school websites.

-- Social media: Posts on Facebook, Instagram, and Twitter.
+• Social media: Posts on Facebook, Instagram, and X.

-- Automated phone calls, emails and texts: Please check the contact information in your ParentVUE account and if you need any updates please contact your school's office.
-Note these messages may take longer to send than other communications.
+• Automated phone calls, emails and texts: Please check the contact information in your ParentVUE account.
+If you need updates to your information, contact your school's office.

 Frequently Asked Questions About School Closures & Delays